Join the beta - get Pro free for 3 months after launchJoin the beta

 Is Salonnare really cheaper than Salonized?

-For starters: yes, clearly (€0 vs €30/mo).
-For mid-sized salons (3-5 staff): comparable (€59 vs €50-75/mo depending on plan).
+For starters: yes, clearly (€0 vs €35/mo).
+For mid-sized salons (3-5 staff): comparable (€59 vs €55/mo for Pro).
+At Pro level the two are close on price - the Salonnare edge is the permanent free plan, Stripe support, 5 languages, per-employee permissions (RBAC), the encrypted GDPR health-data vault and SSO, not the raw Pro price.
 For chains with 5+ locations and heavy membership usage, Salonized can be cheaper thanks to deeper integrations.
-Connecting your own Mollie/Stripe always makes a difference on payment fees - run the numbers per salon.
+Run the numbers per salon.

 Can my membership clients be migrated automatically?